lightelligence-io/styles/src/components/V2Modal/V2Modal.md

 ### Warning modal

-The warning *V2Modal* can be used whenever an additional critical information should be provided to the user.
+The warning *V2Modal* is used when needing to show information critical in preventing errors. e.g.: 15 of your devices have not responded, check your device management.

 <div class="olt-Card olt-u-padding5">
   <div class="olt-u-marginAuto">